Police: Homicides in Chicago down by nearly 100 in 2018

 The release of the crime data comes as a judge continues to mull over whether to approve an over 200-page plan drafted by the city and the Illinois attorney general to reform Chicago police under federal court supervision.

-The police department and the mayor have been criticized following the 2014 slaying of black teenager Laquan McDonald by a white police officer .
+The Police Department and the mayor have been criticized following the 2014 slaying of black teenager Laquan McDonald by a white police officer .
 McDonald was shot 16 times by Officer Jason Van Dyke, who was convicted of second-degree murder in October.
 A video, which showed the teen holding a knife and walking away from officers, prompted an investigation of the police department by the Justice Department, which found widespread abuses.

 Other officers are accused of trying to coordinate false reports to protect Van Dyke.

-Note: This story has been corrected to show that there were 2,391 shootings in Chicago through Dec.
-31, 2018, not through Dec.
-18, 2018.